-The Agile Sub-Ice Geological (ASIG) Drill is the first sub-glacial access rock coring drill of its kind for IDP.
+The Agile Sub-Ice Geological (ASIG) Drill was the first sub-glacial access rock coring drill in the IDP inventory.
 The drill system design is based on a commercially-available minerals exploration rig, which IDP has adapted for drilling through ice and for ice coring.
 The system is designed to drill access holes through ice less than 700 meters thick and subsequently collect bedrock cores from beneath glaciers.

 The ASIG Drill system was successfully used in remote west Antarctica near the Pirrit Hills during the 2016-2017 field season, where it drilled through approximately 150 meters of ice and collected 8 meters of 39 mm diameter rock core of excellent quality.
 Nearly 5 meters of ice core was also collected near the ice-bedrock transition, however, the core quality was poor.

 The ASIG Drill is much less logistically intensive than the Rapid Access Ice Drill (RAID) deep drilling system developed by the University of Minnesota Duluth.

 For information on another sub-glacial rock coring drill in the IDP inventory, see the Winkie Drill.